Loading…

 Unified Theme

-Across all branches—ImProVe, NeVer, CNN acceleration, systolic microarchitecture, CORDIC IP, and FPGA deployment—the consistent focus has been:
+Across all branches—ImProVe, NeVer, MOVe, CNN acceleration, systolic microarchitecture, CORDIC IP, and FPGA deployment—the consistent focus has been:

 • Fixed-point arithmetic design